 In 1984, the last-placed Pittsburgh Penguins drafted an 18 year old kid from Montreal named Mario Lemieux, forever changing the face of professional hockey in Pittsburgh.
 Lemieux scores on his very first shift in his very first game, and goes on to collect four scoring titles, two season MVP awards and back to back Stanley Cup Championships.
 Today, Lemieux is another kind of hero as one of the owners of the Penguins.
 Lemieux purchased the team in 1999.

-Originally named the Pittsburgh Pirates, the Pittsburgh Steelers are the oldest and most championed franchise in the AFC.
+Originally named the Pittsburgh Pirates, the Pittsburgh Steelers are the oldest franchise in the AFC.
 The team was renamed the Steelers in 1941 after the city's prominent steel industry to reflect the "blue-collar worker" ethic of the many Pittsburgh fans – as well as to avoid confusion with the major league baseball team with the same name.
-The Steelers are the only team to have won the Super Bowl six times – most recently Super Bowl XLIII in 2009.
+The Steelers are the first team to have won the Super Bowl six times.

 The Steelers and the University of Pittsburgh Panthers both play at Heinz Field, a football stadium that has a seating of capacity of 68,400.
 Heinz Field, which opened in August 2001, was built with a mixture of private and public funds to replace Three Rivers Stadium.
 This stadium was demolished in 2001.